Different Types of Keys in DBMS

 4. Composite Key:

 A composite key is a group of fields that it combines to uniquely identify a record.
 When we design a database, we will have tables that will use more than one column as a part of the primary key.
-So, it is called a composite key or concatenated key.
+So, it says a composite key or concatenated key.

 Here Two Composite Keys are present in this table is given below: